 The Old Common Exams

 The Department of Mathematics posts past common exams on the MATH 152 course page.
 These are gold.
-The format of the real exam is two parts: multiple choice (no partial credit) and worked problems (partial credit possible).
+The exam format is two parts: multiple choice (no partial credit) and worked problems (partial credit possible).
 Closed book, no notes, no calculator.

 Do the old exams under real conditions.
 Sit down, set a timer for two hours, and work through the whole thing without looking anything up.
 Then check your answers and dig into every mistake.
 This is more valuable than any other single thing you can do.

-One important note: the specific topics on each exam can shift from semester to semester.
-Your instructor will tell you what’s covered on each exam — use the old exams for problem practice, not as your definitive guide to what’s on yours.
+One important note: specific topics on each exam can shift semester to semester.
+Your instructor will tell you what’s covered — use old exams for problem practice, not as the definitive guide to your exam.

 Week in Review Sessions

-TAMU runs Week in Review sessions for MATH 152 TAMU.
+TAMU runs Week in Review sessions for MATH 152.
 These are worth going to.
 They’re run by instructors or TAs and walk through problems similar to what you’ll see on the exam.
-If you’re going to skip class somewhere (which I don’t recommend), don’t skip Week in Review.
+If you’re going to skip something, don’t skip Week in Review.

 The Math Learning Center

-The MLC offers tutoring for MATH 152.
-It’s free, it’s on campus, and the tutors know the material.
+The MLC offers free tutoring for MATH 152.
+The tutors know the material.
 If you have a specific problem you’re stuck on, go in and work through it with them.
 Don’t wait until you’re completely lost — go when you’re slightly confused.
 That’s the right time.

 Integration Techniques: A Quick Roadmap

 Most students struggle with picking the right integration technique.
-Here’s a rough decision tree:
+Here’s a rough decision process to build into your instincts:

 Building this instinct takes practice.
 The first few times you do mixed practice sets where you don’t know which method to use, it’ll feel chaotic.
 That’s normal.
 Keep going.